thehottgame/TheHoTTGame/README.md

 The HoTT Game
 =============

-The Homotopy Type Theory (HoTT) Game is a project aimed at introducing mathematicians with no experience in proof verification interested in HoTT and able to use Agda for HoTT.
+The Homotopy Type Theory (HoTT) Game is a project written by mathematicians for mathematicians interested in HoTT and no experience in proof verification, with the aim of introducing Cubical Agda as a tool for trying out mathematics in HoTT.
-This guide will help you get the Game working for you.
+This page will help you get the Game working for you.

 ## Installing Agda and the Cubical Agda library